+LEVEL II

 Grade Level: 9, 10, 11, 12

 Course Credit: 1 credit, two semesters

-Prerequisite: Level I or equivalent proficiency test shown, achievement at or above expected proficiency
+Prerequisite: Level I or equivalent proficiency test shown, achievement at or

+above expected proficiency

-In level two, the students will continue to develop the skills learned in the first year.
+In Level II, students will continue to develop the skills learned in the first year.
 The emphasis is on developing a broader range of vocabulary and more complex sentence structure.
-Students who have successfully completed level I or who have demonstrated proficiency as determined through a language proficiency test or through teacher recommendation and a strong desire to continue the language are eligible to take this course.
-Fee: \$12-26
+Students who have successfully completed Level I or who have demonstrated proficiency as determined through a language proficiency test or through teacher recommendation and have a strong desire to continue the language are eligible to take this course.